bchaffin/bchaffin.github.io/recaman/recaman.markdown

 <img src="rec-10000.png" width="500"> <img src="rec-100000.png" width="500">
 <img src="rec-1m.png" width="500"> <img src="rec-10m.png" width="500">

 One interesting question we can try to approach computationally is: does every non-negative value eventually appear in the sequence?
-And what are the records where it fills in the smallest missing number?
-(Spoiler alert: [A064227](https://oeis.org/A064227)
+What numbers have not yet appeared, and what are the terms where it fills in the smallest missing number?
+(Spoiler alert: [A064227](https://oeis.org/A064227))

 Terms can only be small relative to _n_ when (a(_n_) mod _n_) is small -- the terms are close to (but larger than) a multiple of _n_, so that if we're lucky and don't add twice in a row too much, we might be able to subtract away most of the value of the previous term, leaving only a small remainder.
 The value of (a(_n_) mod _n_) stays the same or decreases from one term to the next, until it "wraps around" to a value close to _n_.
 The smallest term seen since the last wraparound is a local minimum, or _landing_.
 Landings are the terminal points of the downward arcs seen in the graphs above, such as a(403)=92 and a(4971)=426, and are the places where the sequence has a chance to fill in a missing small number.